joppevos/Berlin-rooms-project/README.md

 ## Project Intro/Objective
 The purpose of this project is to get insight in the current market of Berlin rooms.
-Real-estate pricing in Berlin has increased extremely since the last years and the current information is not up-to-date.
-Since I just moved to Berlin and have to find a room, this will help me and other students.
+Real-estate pricing in Berlin has increased extremely since the last years and the room pricing found online is not up-to-date.
+I just moved to Berlin and have to find a room, this will help me and other students.

 ### Methods Used
 * Data mining